trannhukhoinguyen/online-talkative/src/data/conversations/soul_tides.md

 character: "zariah-bloom"
 ---

 **Soul Tides** is Zariah Bloom’s evocative third conversation, weaving themes of rhythm and introspection.
-With flowing melodies and soulful harmonies, this record deepens her impact in the neo-soul field.
+With flowing melodies and soulful harmonies, this record deepens her impact in the neo-soul fields.